oyaprotocol/contracts/README.md

 The `VaultTracker` contract provides vault creation and proposal execution capabilities:

 - **Creating Vaults:** Use `createVault(controllerAddress)` to generate a unique vault ID with an associated controller address for offchain tracking.
-- **Executing Proposals:** Once a proposal is verified by the Optimistic Oracle, the `executeProposal` function executes a batch of transactions that have been validated through the optimistic governance process.
+- **Executing Proposals:** Once a proposal is verified by the Optimistic Oracle, the `executeProposal` function executes a batch of transactions that have been validated through the optimistic verification process.

 ### Interacting with UMA’s Optimistic Oracle